nitinskunigal/nitinskunigal/README.md

 ## 📝 Featured LinkedIn Posts & Articles

-Here are a few of my favorite LinkedIn posts and reflections across Data Analytics, Business Analysis, Agile, and Career Growth:
+Here are a few of my favorite LinkedIn posts and reflections across Business Analysis and other areas:

 [![Assertive Communication](https://img.shields.io/badge/Assertive%20Communication%3A%20The%20Secret%20to%20Workplace%20Harmony-0A66C2?style=for-the-badge)](https://www.linkedin.com/posts/nitinkunigal_careergrowth-professionalskills-workplacetips-activity-7271759917437403136-lbyN/)
 *Assertiveness isn’t about being loud - it’s about expressing ideas confidently while respecting others.
 A must-have for Analysts working with stakeholders.*